simongarton/AdventOfCode/readme.md

 ![Part 1](2024-Day20-1.png)

 Part 2 then became evil : you can knock up to 20 walls.
 Actually this is getting a bit vague, and I may have misinterpreted the question.
-Does the phrase `(but can still only end when the program is on normal track)` mean that if you're carving a shortcut, you have to stop _at the first normal track_ or can you skip over some and go into more walls ?
+Does the phrase '(but can still only end when the program is on normal track)' mean that if you're carving a shortcut, you have to stop _at the first normal track_ or can you skip over some and go into more walls ?
 It's the latter.